Gxuravkumar911/SMILEPLZ/README.md

 - TensorFlow.js: For client-side facial recogination.
 - FaceAPI: For detecting and analyzing facial landmarks.

 # Can you smile for long enough?
-Lets test:
+Lets test: (Note: it might take some time to open as of free hosting.
+Kindly Be patient!)
     https://smileplz.onrender.com/

 # Installation & Setup 🚀: